tapthoughts/worlds-greatest-cricketer/README.md

 ## ***Bonus Points***
  * Developed using Vue, started project via vue-cli.
 Followed component architecture and other best practices.
- * Precalculated results from given data CSVs and directly using results via JSON files generated, it optimized loading times by a good extent.
+ * Precalculated results from given data CSVs and directly using results via JSON files generated, <br/> it optimized the loading time by a good extent.
  * Loading routes lazily at runtime.
+ * Project isn't responsive for now.
  * Implemented as PWA:
     * Fully works offline
     * Javascript (which also contain our results json) and CSS chunks are cached after first load hence users can view visualizations with slow/no internet connectivity.